お問い合わせ

 Children and vulnerable persons

-Some of the personal data we collect and process relates to children or vulnerable adults.
+Some of the personal data we collect and process relates to children or vulnerable persons (for example, adults who are physically or psychologically vulnerable).
 We take extra care to ensure that personal data relating to such people is protected.
 If we require consent for the processing of personal data and the relevant individual does not have sufficient capacity to provide consent (as may be the case for children under 16 and some vulnerable adults) we will ask for consent from a parent or guardian.

-We have a Children’s Privacy Policy which explains how and why we use personal data in age-appropriate language for children.
+We have a Children’s Privacy Policy which explains how and why we use personal data in age-appropriate language for children (please see section 17 of this policy for further details).
 A copy of this can be found on our website and hard copies are available on request.

 4. Why we process personal data

-We use personal data because we need for one or more of the following reasons:
+We use personal data because we need to for one or more of the following reasons:

 ・to provide healthcare services to an individual (for example, to perform a contractual obligation we owe that individual);